techidaily/site-ai-editing-video/source/_posts/2024-approved-are-you-searching-for-the-best-cinematic-luts-for-premiere-pro-you-are-in-the-right-place-because-this-article-is-dedicated-to-luts.md

 To add transitions to your video, you will need a video editor.
 You should choose a video editor that has a wide collection of transition effects so that you can apply them to your video as per your preference.
 If you are someone who regularly makes videos and edits them, a variety of transitions will make the videos look different.
 There are Movie Maker transitions for Windows users and iMovie transitions for Mac users.
 But we recommend [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) as the best video editor for adding transitions.

-<p[Filmora is a professional video editor with so many different categories of transitions including the trending ones.
+<p [Filmora is a professional video editor with so many different categories of transitions including the trending ones.
 Their team continuously adds new transitions to their collection, and you can download them and use on your videos.
 Starting from basic, slideshow, and social media to 3D, light and smoke, there is no dearth of transitions to fulfill your requirements.
 Here are the steps how to add transition in Filmora.](https://tools.techidaily.com/wondershare/filmora/download/)[Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For Win 7 or later(64-bit)

 [Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For macOS 10.14 or later